 Have you ever made a bad decision?
 I sure have, and I’ve thought quite a bit about what went wrong.
-At first, it wasn’t obvious, but I have discovered a common problem that is present in many of our bad decisions.
+At first, it wasn’t obvious, but I discovered a common problem in many of our bad decisions.

 During the campaign, I made an expedient decision.
 I had good intentions but was motivated by fear of the possibility of losing the election.